-Mercury is considered by WHO (The World Health Organisation) as one of the top ten chemicals or groups of chemicals of major public health concern.
+Mercury has been identified by WHO (The World Health Organisation) as one of the top ten chemicals or groups of chemicals of major public health concern.
 Everybody is exposed to some level of mercury.

-- It is a threat to the development of the child in utero and early in life and may have toxic effects on the nervous, digestive and immune systems, and on lungs, kidneys, skin and eyes.
+- It is a threat to the development of the child in utero and early in life and may have toxic effects on your nervous, digestive and immune systems, and on lungs, kidneys, skin and eyes.

-- People are mainly exposed to methylmercury, an organic compound, when they eat fish and shellfish that contain the compound."
-(1)
+- You are mainly exposed to methylmercury (an organic compound) when you eat fish and shellfish containing it.

 What is mercury?

 Mercury is a natural element found in the earth's crust and exists in various forms:

 - Elemental (or metallic) and inorganic – you may be exposed through your occupation, eg, by inhaling mercury vapours from industrial processes.